google/gvisor/pkg/sentry/fs/README.md

 used internally).

-It may use the `fs.Inode`, which it indirectly holds a reference on through the `fs.Dirent`, to restablish an open file handle on the backing filesystem (e.g. to continue reading and writing).
+It may use the `fs.Inode`, which it indirectly holds a reference on through the `fs.Dirent`, to reestablish an open file handle on the backing filesystem (e.g. to continue reading and writing).

 ## Overlay